 As shared in our e-book on Employee Engagement, every employee seeks not only meaningful work but also meaningful connections.
 The workplace offers a golden opportunity to connect people.

-To make employees feel connected to your organisation and feel part of your company culture, first, they must feel they have a role to play.
+To make employees feel connected to your organization and feel part of your company culture, first, they must feel they have a role to play.
 And what better way than through communicating and aligning employees with company values, company goals and company mission?
-Employees who feel valued and align themselves with the company’s values and mission are more committed to their work and the organisation.
+Employees who feel valued and align themselves with the company’s values and mission are more committed to their work and the organization.